-Are there workplace Union Equality Representatives in your workplace?
-If YES, move to STEP 2.
-If NO, find out more about the role of Union Equality Representatives through the Unite 'Union Equality Representatives Toolkit' and speak to your Officer about setting up procedures to elect one or more Union Equality Representatives as appropriate.
-Make sure that other union reps and members are clear about their role and importance of what they do.
+Are there workplace Union Equality Our Union strongly believes that in the fight for Representatives in your workplace?
+If YES, move equality the role of Union Equality Representatives to STEP 2.
+If NO, find out more about the role of can make a real difference for our diverse Union Equality Representatives through the Unite membership.
+The more evidence we can give the 'Union Equality Representatives Toolkit' and speak Government that Union Equality Representatives to your Officer about setting up procedures to have a key role to play in tackling inequality, the elect one or more Union Equality Representatives greater our chances of achieving statutory rights as appropriate.
+Make sure that other union reps for Union Equality Representatives.
+Your support and members are clear about their role and in getting Union Equality Representatives elected importance of what they do. and supported in the workplace is important.